OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:10

 > With all my heart I have sought You;
-> Do not let me wander from Your commandments.
+> Do not let me stray from Your commandments.

 ## Psalm 119:11